anaskhraza/SwiftSQLite/README.md

 Copyright
 ---
 You may do whatever you want to with these classes.
+NOTE: As of v2.0, for extra assurance, I've added the MIT license to all code file headers.

 Contact
 ---